MultiSafepay/docs/content/my-account/partner-primary-accounts/charging-affiliates.md

     - /account/managing-commissions/
 ---

-Partners can charge affiliates at three levels:
+You can charge affiliates at three levels:

-- **Partner level**: Set fixed or percentage-based transaction charges for **all** affiliated merchant accounts.
+- **Partner/primary level**: Set fixed or percentage-based transaction charges for **all** affiliated merchant accounts.

 - **Affiliate level**: Set fixed or percentage-based transaction charges for a specific affiliated merchant account.
-This overrides the partner-level settings.
+This overrides the partner/primary-level settings.

 - **Transaction level**: [Split incoming payments](/payments/features/split-payments/) between multiple merchant or partner accounts.
-You can use this feature for both partner and affiliate-level charges.
+You can use this feature for both partner/primary and affiliate-level charges.